Meet Our People

 The Harvest board is fundamental to our ongoing operation, management, and integrity.
 Being a not-for-profit community organisation, we are obligated to have expert oversight by a formal board.
 Bringing together a huge range of skills and talents, and decades of combined experience, the Harvest Board is proudly comprised of passionate, dedicated locals, invested in the future of Harvest and of Launceston.
 By the way, they’re all volunteers.
 That says it all really.

-Andrew Pitt - Chair
+Andrew Pitt - President

 Andrew left Launceston as an 18 year old in 1992 then returned in 2009 for family and landscape and decided to stay.
 He is now involved in the family businesses, and can be found most days at Neil Pitt’s Menswear.